luizbills/shipping-simulator-for-woocommerce/readme.txt

 ***This plugin was specially designed for brazilian stores**, but it can be easily adapted (with hooks) to meet your needs.
 More details in our [documentation](https://github.com/luizbills/shipping-simulator-for-woocommerce/blob/main/docs/README.md).*

+= Settings =

+Access your admin panel and open WooCommerce > Settings > Shipping > Shipping Simulator to configure the plugin.

 = Contribuitions =

 For bugs, suggestions or contribuitions, open a issue in our [Github Repository](https://github.com/luizbills/shipping-simulator-for-woocommerce/issues) or create a topic in [WordPress Plugin Forum](https://wordpress.org/support/plugin/shipping-simulator-for-woocommerce/).